Jenny Mikakos MP

 Member for Northern Metropolitan Region

-As Minister for Youth Affairs, Jenny has strengthened the government’s engagement with young people who face disadvantage by investing in initiatives that support and empower them to reach their full potential.
-This has been underpinned by the development of the Youth Policy: Building Stronger Youth Engagement in Victoria and an investment of over $80 million since 2015 to deliver programs that support youth engagement and participation in community and economic life.
+As Minister for Youth Affairs, Jenny strengthened the government’s engagement with young people who face disadvantage by investing in initiatives that support and empower them to reach their full potential.
+This was underpinned by the development of the Youth Policy: Building Stronger Youth Engagement in Victoria and an investment of over $80 million to deliver programs that support youth engagement and participation in community and economic life.

 Jenny grew up in Northcote, in her electorate, in a migrant working class family.
 Jenny holds a Bachelor of Law and a Bachelor of Arts from the University of Melbourne and practised as a lawyer prior to entering parliament.